 If the Billing Rate on the placement is set to $0 then the time will not be invoiced, as there is no value to invoice the client for.

-Similarly, if the Work type the time is recorded against has a Bill Rate Modifier of x0, $0, or 0% then there is no rate to bill.
+Similarly, if the Work the time is recorded against has a Bill Rate Modifier of x0 or $0 then there is no rate to bill.

 It's important to note that rates are applied to time entries at the time they're created (very important for when rate changes go into effect), so if the Billing Rate on the placement or work was 0 at the time the entries were recorded then simply updating the Billing Rate won't update the rates on any existing time entries.

-To update the time entry rate, you would need to delete and re-enter the time entries after updating the rate.
+To update the time entry rate, you would need to use the Update Timesheet Rates function after you've corrected the rate.

 Incorrect Invoice Template